 With warmth, compassion and a wide range of knowledge, Lauralen specializes in treating mood disorders, addictions, anxiety, defiance, family conflict, life transitions, grief and loss, psychosis, and post-traumatic stress.
 She also has experience working with pregnant, post-partum and parenting women, as well as children and adults with chronic medical diagnoses.

-Tim Rogers LPC, CADC III specializes in working with adults and teens in overcoming the barriers in life created by mental health and or substance abuse since 1996.
-Tim brings empathy and validation to his practice.
+Tim Rogers LPC, CADC III specializes in working with adults in overcoming the barriers in life created by mental health and or substance abuse.
+He has been practicing since 1996 and brings empathy and validation to every session.
 His counseling background is an eclectic style of Cognitive Behavioral therapy and Dialectic Behavioral therapy.
-He has expertise in treating people with depression, anxiety, trauma, bipolar, personality disorders, ADHD and thought disorders.
-He has training and personal experience assisting families with blended family issues.
+He has expertise in treating people with depression, anxiety, trauma, bipolar, personality disorders, ADHD and thought disorders, while specializes in treating adults with past trauma, anxiety and depression.

 Cheyenne Nieblas, MSW, CSWA specializes in working with adolescents and adults throughout all stages of their development struggling with anxiety, depression, trauma, domestic violence, LGBTQIA+ issues, and engages in culturally specific counseling with Indigenous individuals.
 She utilizes a person-centered approach, where she focuses on the person’s strengths to develop a plan geared towards what the individual would like their future to be.
 She will establish a relationship with the individuals she works to promote self-empowerment and self-worth.
 As well as help them discover their individual strengths.
 Cheyenne is open-minded, understanding, and is willing to work with individuals to enhance their personal well-being.